-Getting rid of stuff comes with all kinds of complicated emotions and feelings, so it’s easy to get discouraged.
-Or, if clutter crept back in after a big decluttering effort last spring, it’s easy to think that the work was a waste of time.
-Where did all this stuff come from?
+Getting rid of stuff comes with all kinds of complicated emotions and feelings, so it’s easy to get frustrated.
+If clutter crept back in after a big decluttering effort a few months or years ago, it’s easy to think that the work you did was a waste of time.

 Getting back to basics is the simplest way to find calm in the chaos.

-Know your why.
+1. Know your why.

-Be clear on your approach.
+2. Be clear on your approach.

-Start with the simple.
+3. Start with the easy stuff.

 Don’t worry about the sentimental stuff or the things you are really attached to.
 Start with the simple knickknacks, candle holders, junk drawer items, and clothes that don’t fit.
-Then look at the books you don’t read, towels you haven’t used in years and cords, and chargers that don’t work or don’t belong to anything.
+Then look at the books you don’t read, towels you haven’t used in years and cords and chargers that don’t work or don’t belong to anything.
 Getting rid of the easy stuff will give you momentum and inspiration to consider the more challenging items.

 Lose the duplicates and the just in case items.
 Figure out how many kitchen utensils and place settings you really need and use and get rid of the rest.
 If you’ve been collecting place mats, napkins and linens for years, keep what you use and give the rest away.
 When you are struggling, consider this.

-Celebrate your efforts.
+5. Celebrate your efforts.

 Of course there is more that could be done.
-There always will be, but this isn’t the time.
+There always will be but this isn’t the time.
 Now that you’ve gotten back to basics and decluttered your home, or a room, or even a corner of the room, it’s time to celebrate.
 If you decluttered your kitchen, host a small dinner party.
 If your idea of celebrating is turning on music, grabbing a good book and relaxing in your newly decluttered space, do that.
 You deserve to celebrate your efforts in a way that resonates with you.